jinjagit/rust-on-rails/README.md

 4. `bundle install` again (to pick up crate as gem - not sure this is needed, but maybe 1st time after crate created?)
 5. Run `rake build` (succeeds but ends with segmentation fault = not very reassuring)

-Repeat 3 & 5 as edit the Rust file.
+Repeat 5 whenever edit the Rust file.